 The term of the lease must be for at least one year.
+HRHA will accept leases written for up to two years.
 Upon the expiration of the lease, the landlord/owner may renew, refuse to renew the lease for "good cause", or refuse to renew the lease without good cause.
 If the landlord/owner refuses to renew the lease without good cause, HRHA must provide the family with tenant-based voucher and remove the unit from the PBV HAP contract.